-Madricardo and Donnici 2014).
+The lagoon of Venice is a complex social-ecological system with a historical link between natural habitats and human activities, which is particularly strong for the valli da pesca.
+Despite being "artificially maintained", the valli da pesca conserves the typical features and the related ecological processes of transitional environments that the open lagoon has progressively lost, especially due to erosion and relative sea level rise (Day et al. 1998; Madricardo and Donnici 2014).
 For these reasons, it would be interesting to analyze the possible role of the valli da pesca in terms of ESs.
 The ESs approach has already proven to be effective in visualizing and assessing the contribution to people of similar man-managed ecosystems, and in suggesting sustainable management strategies as well (Gaglio et al. 2019; Aschonitis et al. 2016; Weitzman 2019; Walton et al. 2015).
-In this study, we proposed for the first time the assessment of multiple ESs in the valli da pesca of the Venice lagoon to better understand their possible ecological role within the context of the entire lagoon environment.
-Obtained results highlighted a non-negligible contribution of the valli da pesca to the entire supply of ESs of the Venice lagoon.
+In this study, we proposed for the first time the assessment of multiple ESs in the valli da pesca of the Venice lagoon to better understand their possible ecological role within the context of the entire lagoon environment, highlighting a non-negligible contribution of the valli da pesca to the entire supply of ESs of the Venice lagoon.

-309 Regarding carbon sequestration, for instance, about 12% of the CO2 sequestered every year by the lagoon is 310 due to saltmarshes and seagrasses located inside the valli da pesca, where these habitats are preserved by 311 different impacts, erosion, and trampling.
-Also, the mean water purification through denitrification is higher 312 inside the boundaries of the valli da pesca than in the outer part of the lagoon.
-Indeed, it has been estimated 313 that the open lagoon can remove about 10.08% of nitrogen loadings (Rova et al. 2022) but no area reaches the 314 maximum values recorded in some lakes located inside the valli da pesca.
-These findings are in accordance 315 with those of other studies that have focused on water management for extensive aquaculture (Walton, Vilas, Coccia, et al. 2015; Gamito 1997).
-This result, however, should inspire further research.
-Indeed, extensive 316 317 aquaculture is today prevalent in the valli da pesca, meaning that fish feed on the available food they naturally 318 find in the valle da pesca without the need to add feed artificially.
-In addition, the density of fish is such that 319 the brackish lake ecological processes can process naturally dead organic matter and nutrient loadings, 320 avoiding the risk of eutrophication (Anras et al. 2010; Costa Pierce 2002).
-If things are going to change, the 321 denitrification process would also be influenced by several factors, including the water quality of the rivers 322 entering the valli da pesca, and the organic matter loading that can increase in response to eventual higher 323 densities of fish and waterbirds inside the lakes.
-Thus, the denitrification process is worthy of further 324 experimental field studies.
-New data and models about this aspect, along with an exploration of the most likely 325 future trends, may prove extremely useful to better depict this regulating ES not only at the local scale but also 326 for other similar Heavily Modified Water Bodies, such as in the Po River Delta, in the Marano lagoon or other 327 areas along the Adriatic coasts.
+With reference to carbon sequestration, for instance, about 12% of the CO2 sequestered every year by the 311 312 lagoon is due to saltmarshes and seagrasses located inside the valli da pesca, where these habitats are 313 preserved by different impacts, erosion, and trampling.
+Also, the mean water purification through 314 denitrification is higher inside the boundaries of the valli da pesca than in the outer part of the lagoon.
+Indeed, 315 it has been estimated that the open lagoon can remove about 10.08% of nitrogen loadings (Rova et al. 2022), 316 but no area reaches the maximum values recorded in some lakes located inside the valli da pesca.
+These 317 findings are in accordance with those of other studies that have focused on water management for extensive 318 aquaculture (Walton, Vilas, Coccia, et al. 2015; Gamito 1997).
+This result, however, should inspire further 319 research because the denitrification process is influenced by several factors, including the water quality of the 320 river entering the valli da pesca, and the organic matter loading that can increase in response to eventual 321 higher densities of fish and waterbirds inside the lakes.
+Today, extensive aquaculture is prevalent in the valli 322 da pesca.
+Therefore, fish feed on the available food they naturally find in the valle da pesca, without the need 323 to artificially add feed, and the density of fish is such that the brackish lake ecological processes can process 324 naturally dead organic matter and nutrient loadings, avoiding the risk of eutrophication (Anras et al. 2010; 325 Costa Pierce 2002).
+Thus, the denitrification process is worthy of further experimental field studies.
+New data 326 and models about this aspect, along with an exploration of the most likely future trends, may prove extremely 327 useful to better depict this regulating ES not only at the local scale but also for other similar Heavily Modified 328 Water Bodies, such as in the Po River Delta, in the Marano lagoon or in other areas along the Adriatic coasts.